-The need for online school and online socializing in order to keep safe during the COVID-19 pandemic has led to a steep increase in screen time for most children and teens.
-This information from a recent New York Times article confirms this fact: "When the coronavirus lockdowns started in March, the kids' tech firm SuperAwesome found that screen time was up 50%.
-Nearly a year later, that percentage hasn't budged, according to new figures from the firm."
+The need for online school and online socializing in order to keep safe during the COVID-19 pandemic led to a steep increase in screen time for most children and teens.
+This information from a recent Fox News article confirms this fact: "…the group found that screen use rose to 7.7 hours per day from pre-pandemic estimates of 3.8 hours per day."
 With all of this additional screen time, children's eye health is at risk.
 The good news is blue light-cut screen protectors can help prevent macular degeneration, reduce eyestrain and headaches, and may even keep sleep patterns stable.
 But what is blue light and why can it have these negative effects on human health?Continue reading

 Here are some helpful tips to make viewing a computer screen for long periods of time more ergonomically-friendly, which may, in turn, create a safer and more productive environment for the workplace.

 Cut out the glare and reduce your eye strain!

 “Eye strain does not have serious or long-term consequences, but it can be disruptive and unpleasant” says the Mayo Clinic.
 “It can make you tired and reduce your ability to concentrate.”